Fine Tuning#

 unfreeze_layers(self.backbone, count)

-freeze_by_type(self.backbone, torch.nn.BatchNorm2d)
+freeze_by_type(self.backbone, nn.BatchNorm2d)

 Let’s check that the model works as expected.
 First, we create an instance of the model and pass a random tensor through it to check the output shape.
+Like in the previous tutorial, the model output is squeezed so as to return a 1D tensor of shape (batch_size,) rather than a 2D tensor of shape (batch_size, 1).

 batch = torch.rand(16, 3, 224, 224)

-model = CustomMobileNetV3()
+model = MobileNet()

 output = model(batch)